Spacecraft Operation - In-orbit environment and effects forecast

 Solar Activity forecasts and propagation through the heliosphere

 Solar Flares forecasts are provided by automatic tools (A-Effort, Flarecast) and human forecasters (ROB/SIDC, UKMO).
 The CME propagation times are provided by DBM (near Earth), DBEM, and Enlil/E. The solar wind speed predictions can be obtained from three products: ESWF, STA+CH, and Enlil/E (also provides solar wind density).
-To track CMEs, co-rotating streams and energetic particles in the heliosphere, the tool PROPTOOL can be used.
+A simplified overview of all these models is available through SWFSC/E. To track CMEs, co-rotating streams and energetic particles in the heliosphere, the tool PROPTOOL can be used.
 The SIDC also provides a daily space weather bulletin.

 For further information, please contact the SSCC Helpdesk.